-From Round 3, Seniors take part in Impromptu debates.
+From Round 3, Juniors and Seniors take part in Impromptu debates.

 These require you to prepare a case in 1 hour on an unseen topic.
 That's understandably daunting when you've always had 2 or more weeks to prepare before.
 It also means that you can't research the topic.
 So, what should you do?